Connecticut Notice to Quit Possession

 Provide the state marshal or other agent serving the notice with the original notice and enough copies of the notice for every tenant.
 Keep a copy for your files.

-Tenants have 3 days to move out, however Connecticut law doesn’t count the day tenants are served.
+Tenants have 3 days to move out, however, Connecticut law doesn’t count the day tenants are served.
 Therefore, tenants must receive the notice a day before the clock starts.
 For instance, if they are served on Jan.
 1, they must move no later than midnight on Jan.
 4. That means the unit would be vacated by Jan.
 5.

-IMPORTANT: When the Notice to Quit Possession is used to evict a tenant for nonpayment, the notice may not be served until after a period of time set by law.
+IMPORTANT: When the Notice to Quit Possession is used to evict a tenant for nonpayment, the notice may not be served until after some time set by law.
 In the case of a month-to-month rental agreement, the landlord must wait 10 days after rent is due to serve the Notice to Quit Possession.
 With a week-to-week rental agreement, the landlord must wait 5 days after the rent is due to serve the notice.

 Connecticut provides a guide describing the use of this form and listing each step in the eviction process.
 It may be viewed HERE